treeverse/lakeFS/docs/understand/architecture.md

 ### lakeFS Hadoop FileSystem

-While it is possible to interact with lakeFS using Hadoop's S3AFIleSystem, doing so may introduce performance problems.
+Thanks to the [S3 Gateway](#s3-gateway), it is possible to interact with lakeFS using Hadoop's S3AFIleSystem, but due to limitations of the S3 API, doing so requires reading and writing data objects through the lakeFS server.
 Using [lakeFSFileSystem](../integrations/spark.md#access-lakefs-using-the-lakefs-specific-hadoop-filesystem) increases Spark ETL jobs performance by executing the metadata operations on the lakeFS server, and all data operations directly through the same underlying object store that lakeFS uses.